ESuth/sem/use-cases/use-case-15.md

 GOAL IN CONTEXT

-	Generate a report based on population of cities in a continent to sort by largest/smallest size
+	Generate a report based on population of cities in the world to sort by largest/smallest size

 SCOPE